 Great for: Mountain Views, Nature, Rock Cut Tombs

-A short drive north from the city centre of Çorum, set among the green mountain valleys is the monumental tomb of Kapılıkaya (meaning rock with a door) dating from the Hellenistic period (2nd century BC).
+A short drive north from the city centre of Çorum, set among the green mountain valleys is the monumental tomb of Kapılıkaya (meaning rock with a door) believed to originate from the Hellenistic period (around the 2nd century BC).
 Very little seems to be known about the site, and every source I could find online had a cut-and-paste identical article complete with the same mistranslations.

 Between what we saw ourselves and the sparse information online, here’s what we know:

-The tomb is not simply a door shaped façade but is actually a roughly cube shaped building cut out of the mountain with just a few points left where the tomb is still attached to the natural rock around it; probably to keep the ceiling from collapsing.
+The tomb is not simply a door shaped façade but is actually a roughly cube-shaped building with an arched top, cut out of the mountain with just a few points left where the tomb is still attached to the natural rock around it; probably to keep the ceiling from collapsing.
 You can actually walk all the way around the tomb or climb onto the roof.
 At the back of the tomb people have been breaking rock and cutting into the centre of the massive cube likely looking for treasure as this is rather common in Turkey.

 You’ll definitely want to view Kapılıkaya from far above along the highway and see the amazing structure nestled among the forested folds of the mountains and valleys!